What is Pagosa Outreach Connection?

-Funding agencies include the United Way of Southwest Colorado, the Archuleta County Department of Social Services, the La Plata Electric Round-up Foundation, the Salvation Army Archuleta County, Methodist Church, St. Patrick’s Episcopal, Immaculate Heart of Mary Church.
+Funding agencies include the United Way of Southwest Colorado, the Archuleta County Department of Social Services, the La Plata Electric Round-up Foundation, the Salvation Army Archuleta County, Pagosa Bible Church, Methodist Church, St. Patrick’s Episcopal, Immaculate Heart of Mary Church.
 Rotary Club, AM Rotary, Unitarian Universalist Fellowship, Grace Evangelical Free Church, Congregation Kadima Yisreal, Centerpoint Church, Mtn.
-Heights Baptist Church, Restoration Fellowship In-kind donation of advocacy & administration services is provided by The Archuleta County Department of Human Services.
+Heights Baptist Church, and Restoration Fellowship.
 Other agencies and organizations are invited to participate within the existing framework.

 The goal of POC is to change a person or family from being dependent to being independent.
 In doing so, a one time assistance might be needed to help with an extraordinary situation.
 At other times, a longer, more controlled situation might be needed for a person or family to move toward independence.
 POC is willing to offer assistance.

-Applications are referred by any agencies and are screened and their data verified by the staff of Archuleta County Department of Human Services.
+Applications are referred by any agencies and are screened and their data verified.
 Representatives of participating organizations meet weekly to consider applications and to determine type and amount of assistance to be provided – if any.
 Applicants are advised of funding decisions immediately following that meeting.

 Payments are made directly to the service provider, never to the applicant.
 Pagosa Outreach Connection makes the payments and maintains the checkbook while United Way of Southwest Colorado acts as the fiscal agent.